Wolox/redux-recompose/src/injections/withSuccess/docs.md

   };
 ```

-Remember that this injector may only be used for overriding `onSuccess`, if you wish to inject some logic after a successful service call (and the default `onSuccess` behaviour that comes with it), use `onPostSuccess` injector.
+Remember that this injector may only be used for overriding `onSuccess`, if you wish to inject some logic after a successful service call (and the default `onSuccess` behaviour that comes with it), use `withPostSuccess` injector.